 For the ceiling and tops of the walls, I choose to use the paint that we had used in our kitchen a few years back.
 The two colors contrasted nicely and seemed to make my old countertop look like it belonged again.

 This was an easy one for me since we sell shower curtains!
-Our custom Cheston pattern is one of my favorites!
+Our Cheston pattern was one of my favorites!
 The burgundy and creme colors in the patchwork block fabrics were an awesome match with the paints I used.

 I chose one of our 20x30 cotton braided rugs.
 I love the antique vintage look of these rugs!
-They are made by braiding together strips of printed cotton fabric.
+This one is made by braiding together strips of printed cotton fabric.
 This one goes so perfectly with our Cheston pattern.